TheArkian/AlspheDocs/README.md

 - Rock Paper Scissors Command - Just incase you want to practice

+- Quote Command - Quickly quote a message inside of the channel you are in

 - Say Command - Make the bot say what you want for like an announcement

 - Server Info Command - Find out most things about your server